segdeha/blog/posts/the-humans-are-dead.md

 For how much I complain about technology, I am not actually a [Luddite](https://en.wikipedia.org/wiki/Luddite).
 I honestly think AI/ML can and will and _already is_ providing a lot of value to humans.
 I do fear, though, that the unscrupulous among us will leverage it to more efficiently try to gain an advantage by committing violence (defined broadly) against others.

-> Your scientists were so preoccupied with whether or not they could, they didn't stop to think if they should.
+> Your scientists were so preoccupied with whether or not they could, they didn’t stop to think if they should.
 <br>
 > ~Dr Ian Malcolm in [Jurassic Park](https://www.imdb.com/title/tt0107290/)